vukhanhtrung/rootGen/README.md

 # Suggestions for RootGen v0.2
 ## 1. Game data Header
 ### 1.1 What we gain?
 For 1 position, header or no header are practically the same thing.
-So what do we gain by grouping game constants to header?

-Game constants: Map name, map suit, deck, variant
+So what do we gain by grouping game constants to header for multiple turns data encoding?

-No header:
+Game constants we consider for simplicity: Map-name, map-suit, factions, deck, variant No header:
 ```PHP
 Turn 1: